russ-lewis/timechess/database_design.md

 # UPDATE: I wanted to use AUTO_INCREMENT on debug_seq, but this is not allowed
 #         in SQL (the AUTO field must be part of the key).
 So we're going to
 #         have to set the debug_seq by hand.
 I don't know exactly how I want
 #         to do that, right now.
+If we do this explicitly, with a table
+#         search, performance will suck and also we will not be able to handle
+#         parallel insertions!
+Maybe just turn it into a timestamp?
+What
+#         sort of time-resolution is possible with those?
+Or maybe make this
+#         a per-game seqNum???
+That would make the search reasonable...

 TABLE: moves
    # PRIMARY_KEY(gameID,halfMoveNum,seqNum))